Price and Affordability

 DU offers low-interest federal loans for students.
 Additional loans are also available for parents.

 DU provides aid distributed among a wide range of income levels.
-Below are the average need-based financial aid packages for current first-year students who completed both the FAFSA and CSS Profile.
-Awards can be impacted by size of family, number of students in college, assets and the student's admission application.
+Below are the average financial aid offers for current first-year students who completed both the FAFSA and CSS Profile.
+Financial aid can be impacted by the size of the family, the number of students in college, assets, and the student's admission application.

 Plan for Four Years

-Will I receive the same aid package each year?
+Will I receive the same financial aid offer each year?

-If your family's financial situation remains the same, we'll make every effort to provide you with a similar aid package each year.
+If your family's financial situation remains the same, we'll make every effort to provide you with a similar aid offer each year.
 But be sure to keep these points in mind:

 - Costs will change.
 Based on information from prior years, you should anticipate a small increase in tuition, housing and meal rates annually.